spotify-ss/data-science/pull_request_template.md

 Please include a summary of the change and a link to which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+Data science backend and testing scripts.
+Currently allows for:

+- Closest:
+  - By song
+  - By parameters
+- User:
+  - Fit user preference model.
+  - Predict based on user preference model.

+Read README.md in flask-app directory for API instructions.

 Fixes # (issue)

 ## Type of change